Fake Loan App List (2026 – Apps Banned or Flagged in India)

 • Secure application process

 If you are looking for fast, legitimate finance, apply through My Mudra rather than taking a risk by using a fake loan app.
-Your financial safety matters and so does your peace of mind.
+Your financial safety matters, and so does your peace of mind.

 Summarising

 Knowing the fake loan app list is important for you.
 The number of fake loan apps in India continues to be a serious concern.
 Many of these operate without regulatory approval, making them dangerous for people seeking quick loans.
-By staying informed, checking app legitimacy and avoiding unverified platforms, you can significantly reduce your risk.
+By staying informed, checking app legitimacy, and avoiding unverified platforms, you can significantly reduce your risk.

 Platforms like My Mudra can help you safely compare loan options in one place.
 We make it easier to find apps and lenders that are listed in the RBI-approved NBFC list loan app and provide clear information.
 This way, you can make safer choices when applying for loans.